 Breastfeeding Mothers' Bill of Rights

-- "Breastfeeding Mothers' Bill of Rights" is available in Portable Document Format (PDF, 866KB)
+- "Breastfeeding Mothers' Bill of Rights" is available in Portable Document Format in the following languages: English, Spanish, Chinese, Italian, Korean, Russian, Haitian Creole

 Choosing how to feed her new baby is one of the important decisions a mother can make in preparing for her infant's arrival.
 Doctors agree that for most women, breastfeeding is the safest and healthiest choice.
 It is your right to be informed about the benefits of breastfeeding, and to have your health care provider, maternal health care facility, and child day care facility encourage and support breastfeeding.
 You have the right to make your own choice about breastfeeding.
 Whether you choose to breastfeed or not, you have the rights listed below, regardless of your race, creed, national origin, sexual orientation, gender identity or expression, or source of payment for your health care.